department-of-veterans-affairs/vagov-content/pages/health-care/pay-copay-bill/financial-hardship.md

     You can send these by mail, or bring them in person, to the business office or health administration office at your nearest VA medical center.<br>
 <a href="/find-locations/">Find the address of your nearest VA medical center</a>.</li>
   <li class="process-step list-three"><b>Once we approve your repayment plan, begin sending your monthly payments.</b><br>
-    If you receive a coupon book with your approved repayment plan, please send payments to the address shown on the coupon.
+    If you receive a coupon book with your approved repayment plan, please send payments to the address on the coupon.
 You can also make a payment by mail or in person at your VA medical center's revenue office.</li>
 </ol>

 <b>Note:</b> Repayment plans don't include new charges you may receive after submitting your proposed plan.
 If you submit your plan and then receive a bill with new charges, please submit a new VA Form 1100 for the new charges.
 If you keep receiving new charges, please call us at <a href="tel:+18664001238">1-866-400-1238</a> every 90 days to request a new repayment plan.
 We're here Monday through Friday, 8:00 a.m. to 8:00 p.m.
 (ET).
 If you have hearing loss, call TTY: 711.<br>